Engine crank cam knock sensor simulator

 > The latest FPGA-technology playback any digital (hall effect) or analog (magnetic) crank sensor signal pattern along with up to four digital CAMs and two digital triggers with a resolution of 0.1° over 720° (7200 points per channel) at speeds from 10RPM up to 16000RPM.

-> The virtual engine speed is normally managed by an internal generator, but can be configured to be triggered by an external source.
+> An internal generator manages usually the virtual engine speed but we can change the configuration in order to be triggered by an external source.
 An additional analog output was integrated, primarily to generate knock patterns, but it can be used to replay any analog signal in the range of +/-5V.